adamrork/HybFilter/README.md

 For example, if you have

-- 100 loci in your Step 03 output directories
+- 100 genes in your Step 03 output directories
-- 60 loci assembled from Species_A
+- 60 genes assembled from Species_A
-- 50 loci assembled from Species_B
+- 50 genes assembled from Species_B
-- 40 loci assembled from Species_C
+- 40 genes assembled from Species_C

-and you set `-p 0.50`, all sequences belonging to Species_A and Species_B will be retained in your output loci files whereas all sequences beloning to Species_C will be removed from your output loci files.
+and you set `-p 0.50`, all sequences belonging to Species_A and Species_B will be retained in your output gene files whereas all sequences beloning to Species_C will be removed from your output gene files.
 Three new directories will be created in your output directory:

 ```
 FAA/